Sending SiteProtector audit trail to a Syslog server

 How can you send SiteProtector audit trail information to a Syslog server for monitoring?

-There are essentially three main steps needed for this to occur.
-You will need to configure the audit options, write the audit logs to the Windows® Event Logs, and send the Event Logs to a Syslog server.
-Below are detailed instructions for each of these three steps.
+There are essentially three main steps that are needed for to send the audit trail to a Syslog server.
+You need to configure the audit options, write the audit logs to the Windows Event Logs, and send the Event Logs to a Syslog server.
+Here are detailed instructions for each of these three steps.

 Step 1: Configuring audit options

 Use the Auditing Setup window to select which activities SiteProtector logs for the Audit Detail report.

 - In the SiteProtector Console, select Tools > Auditing Setup.

 - In the Auditing Setup window, select each of the actions you would log to keep track of.
 By default, all auditing options are enabled.
 Be sure to clear the options you do not want to see to avoid unnecessary information from being logged.
 You can easily enable all options in a particular category by selecting the Select All box at the top of the window.

 - When all the wanted options are enabled, click Apply and OK.

 Step 2: Writing audit logs to the Window Event Log